-Speaking at the Africa Media Convention in Arusha, Tanzania, Kenya Editors Guild (KEG) President Churchill Otieno said one of the key tenets of journalism is to report the truth, yet this is under attack from misinformation and disinformation.
+Speaking at the Africa Media Convention in Arusha, Tanzania, Kenya Editors Guild President Churchill Otieno said that one of the key tenets of journalism is to report the truth yet this is under attack from misinformation and disinformation.

-The four-day meeting in Arusha brings together editors and media stakeholders from Kenya, Tanzania, Uganda, Ethiopia, Zambia, Zimbabwe, South Africa, among others.
-It will culminate in celebrations to mark the World Press Freedom Day today.
+The four-day meeting in Arusha brings together editors and media stakeholders from Kenya, Tanzania, Uganda, Ethiopia, Zambia, Zimbabwe, South Africa among others.
+It will culminate in celebrations to mark the World Press Freedom Day tomorrow (May 3).
 Tanzanian President Samia Suluhu is scheduled to officiate at the ceremony.
 The theme of this year’s World Press Freedom Day is “Journalism Under Digital Siege”.

-Standard Group Editor-in-Chief Ochieng Rapuro, who spoke on strategies to combat digital surveillance, said, “Media ought to evolve and find ways of dealing with digital threats.”
+Standard Group Editor-in-Chief who spoke on strategies to combating digital surveillance said, “Media ought to evolve and find ways of dealing with digital threats.”

-KEG Council Member George Nyabuga urged journalists to be responsible in their reporting.
+KEG Council Member, Academia Prof. George Nyabuga, urged journalists to be responsible in their reporting.
 “The fact that we can congregate in Arusha today attests to the fact that the journalism space is growing.
-But it is important that we do not abuse the freedom of expression given to us,” said Prof Nyabuga.
+But it is important that we do not abuse the freedom of expression given to us.

-Kenya Correspondents Association Chairman Oloo Janak said although press freedom is guaranteed in the Constitution, Kenya has had drawbacks.
+Kenya Correspondents Association Chairman Mr. Oloo Janak, said although press freedom is guaranteed in the constitution, Kenya has had clawbacks.